Touchstone building bridges and community in Bradford

 A number of measures have been introduced to make the building more environmentally friendly, including Photo Voltaic (PV) panels on the roof and LED lighting throughout.

 Peter Mojsa, grants officer for Allchurches Trust, who attended the official opening of Touchstone’s new premises, said: “It was fantastic to see and hear first-hand the positive difference that Touchstone is making to inter-faith relations, not only in Bradford but also regionally and nationally in and outside the Methodist church.
-I’m delighted that Allchurches Trust’s grant has helped their dream of a new premises come to life so that even more people can benefit from the great work they do.”
+I’m delighted that this funding has helped their dream of a new premises come to life so that even more people can benefit from the great work they do.”

 Barbara Glasson, Team Leader at Touchstone, added: “Thirty years in the same house is a record for most families, but for the Touchstone interfaith family, it was time for a move.
 But not very far, because neighbours matter to Touchstone.

 “The new building offers plenty of space for Touchstone’s work to grow and for creative partnerships with Abigail Housing and Beacon Bradford to flourish.
 It will also offer conference facilities, a counselling service and a beautiful quiet room.
-Many thanks to all who have helped us in large and small ways, especially the Methodist Insurance Fund and Allchurches Trust.”
+Many thanks to all who have helped us in large and small ways.”

-Touchstone’s new premises is also currently hosting a fascinating exhibition, ‘Extraordinary Drawers’ - a photographic exhibition which unveils what’s inside our drawers to give a glimpse into the everyday lives of ordinary people.
+Touchstone’s new premises is hosted a fascinating exhibition, ‘Extraordinary Drawers’ - a photographic exhibition which unveils what’s inside our drawers to give a glimpse into the everyday lives of ordinary people.
 Cards next to the photos provide poignant, emotive explanations of why the contents mean so much.